zulzeen/pydio-doc-howto/cells_prometheus_grafana.md

 You can configure Prometheus to start on the port you wish, default is 9090.

-With Cells ED running, you can check that all processes are correctly detected by visiting [http://localhost:9090/targets](http://localhost:9090/targets).
+With Cells Enterprise Distribution running, you can check that all processes are correctly detected by visiting [http://localhost:9090/targets](http://localhost:9090/targets).

 [:image-popup:/devops/Prometheus-Targets.png]